Grinnell College logo

 About Grinnell College

-Grinnell: Pioneering liberal arts with a strong legacy of social justice and innovation.
+Grinnell College: A pioneering liberal arts institution with a rich history of social justice and innovation.

 Key Highlights